-Major Joe Lucas is a 26 year veteran of the Columbia County Sheriff’s Office.
+Major Joe Lucas is Chief Deputy of the Columbia County Sheriff’s Office.
 As Chief Deputy, he oversees core operation and administrative functions, and provides leadership and direction to the agency’s enforcement, investigative, correctional and support services divisions.

 Major Lucas began his career with the Sheriff’s Office in 1989, spending 2 years as a correctional officer before being selected as a deputy sheriff.
 In 1993, he transferred to the Criminal Investigations Division where he worked crimes against children, homicides, property crimes and fraud investigations.
 In 1998 he was promoted to Sergeant and transferred to the Patrol Division.
 In 1999 he was transferred back to the Investigation Division as the division supervisor, where in 2003, he was promoted to Lieutenant.